ess-dmsc/vmm-sdat/README.md

          - gem_swapped: odd and even channels are swapped (to correct error in readout).
          - mm1: Micromegas mapping from Jona Bortfeld\n"  << std::endl;

     -geo:   Instead of using -vmm, -axis, -map, the detector geometry can be defined in a JSON file.
-An example of a geometry file is in the run folder.
+Tow example geometry files (for strip and pad detectors) are in the run folder.

     -sc: Scale coordinates.
 Per detector a tuple with three values in mm, e.g for two detectors [[s0,s1,s2], [s0,s1,s2]]